 - ¾ teaspoon salt

 - Barbecue sauce

-Salt and pepper ground beef, mixing well.
+- Salt and pepper ground beef, mixing well.

-Divide into 4 portions.
+- Divide into 4 portions.
 Form into patties, making sure to mold it enough for the meat to stick together.

-While onion rings are baking, preheat grill.
+- While onion rings are cooking, preheat the grill.

-To serve: Place cheeseburger on the bottom of hamburger bun, top with 3 onion rings and place lettuce and a slice of tomato on top half of the bun.
+- To serve: Place cheeseburger on the bottom of a hamburger bun, top with 3 onion rings and place lettuce and a slice of tomato on top half of the bun.
 Serve with your favorite barbecue sauce.

 This post has been updated with new photos, step-by-step directions, and more helpful info.
 It was first published on February 9, 2014.